Fi2zz/TypePicker/README.md

 ## FEATURES

-1. Easy to display data on html element by using `render` event
+1. Easy to display data on html element by using `onRender`
 2. Support double views,flat view and single view
-3. Support Multi selection
+3. Support multi selection

 ## RUN DEMO